wmealing/wmealing.github.io/toshiba-toughpad-fz-g1-3.md

 ### A1 and A2

 Currently not working.
-I bet its acpi related.
+I've started [chronicaling my investigation](./toughpad-fz-g1-buttons-acpi.md).

 ### Volume up and volume  down